 Piercing blue eyes found mine.
 My eyes adjusted to the light and I could make out my captor’s face: pale skin, sooty-dark brown hair, a military buzz cut.
 His thick, muscular build was covered with a ratty, grime-covered black t-shirt and cargo pants, the pockets bulging with gear and other weapons I couldn’t make out.

 “That’s not what I meant.
-I meant you’re one of them
+I meant you’re one of them.
+A traitor.”

 “I understand how it would seem I’m your enemy, since I’m holding you prisoner at the moment, yes.
 But I’m not a traitor.”